-When it comes to your Ex, it’s all too easy to hold on to bitterness, especially when it feels justified.
-Most people don’t blame you and many jump right in and join you.
-Sadly, your bad feelings don’t hurt your Ex, but science says they have a real and lasting negative effect on you.
+For many of us, it’s all too easy to hold on to bitterness, especially when it feels justified.
+Sadly, your bad feelings don’t hurt your Ex, but science says they have a real and lasting negative impact on you.
 You don’t deserve that.
 What you DO deserve is the peace of mind that comes with acceptance and, when you’re ready, forgiveness.

-See if one or more of these myths is holding you back from letting it go and moving on.
+Yet, we often resist forgiveness because of a misunderstanding about what it means.
+Don’t let one of these myths hold you back from letting it go and moving on.

 Myth 1: Forgiving Condones Bad Behavior